somework/cqrs/docs/usage.md

 ## Console tooling

-Two commands ship with the bundle once it is registered in your kernel:
+Three commands ship with the bundle once it is registered in your kernel:

 * `somework:cqrs:list` renders a table of discovered messages and their handlers.
 Use `--type=command` (or `query` / `event`) to focus the output.